 However, selecting a bone broth supplement is a quick and convenient option when you’re running low on time.
 Is store-bought bone broth OK?
 While homemade bone broth is the best bone broth to drink, choosing a high-quality supplement can be a healthy alternative on the go.

 Bone broth is available in powder, liquid and even capsule form, making it easy to find something that will work for you.
-Look for a product that is certified organic, low in sodium, and free of additives, fillers and harmful chemicals.
+Look for a product that is non-GMO or certified organic, low in sodium, and free of additives, fillers and harmful chemicals.
 Additionally, be sure to buy from a reputable retailer and read consumer reviews thoroughly to find the most nutritious, best-tasting bone broth.

 How to Use the Best Bone Broth